nishs9/nfl-simulation-engine/README.md

 https://github.com/user-attachments/assets/3a15b24a-615d-485f-8c5e-17a39cd80280

-For more info on how the model and project work, keep reading:

 ## Implementation Details

 ### *Frontend*
 ---
-As you can tell from the screenshot above, the UI is not the main focus of this project.
-While I will likely add some additional visualizations for simulation results and try to clean up the look in general, what you currently see is pretty much going to be the UI layout for the timebeing and
-I don't have any major plans for it at the moment.

-In a nutshell, it allows user to specify the 2 teams, set the number of simulations to run, and choose which game model to use (the concept of game model will be expanded upon later in the doc).
+The UI for this project is pretty straightforward.
+At the top, it allows user to specify the 2 teams, set the number of simulations to run, and choose which game model to use (the concept of game model will be expanded upon later in the doc).
 When the user clicks "Run Simulation" and after the results load, you see a pie chart representing the percentage of games that were won by each team during the last simulation run.
 The stats table that is displayed is also an average of the various statistics over the course of the simulation runs.
+At the bottom, there is an additional section with a set of visualizations from a randomly selected simulation iteration from the most recent run.
+You can look at how passing yards, rushing yards, and scoring unfolded over the course of the simulation.

 ### *Flask API*
 ---